‘We started running’: 8 killed in Texas outlet mall shooting

 Further away, he saw the body of a heavyset man wearing all black.
 He assumed it was the shooter, Payton said, because unlike the other bodies it had not been covered.

-Tarakram Nunna, 25, and Ramakrishna Mullapudi, 26, said they saw what appeared to be three people motionless on the ground, including one who appeared to be a police officer and another who seemed to be a mall security guard.
+Tarakram Nunna, 25, and Ramakrishna Mullapudi, 26, said they saw what appeared to be three people motionless on the ground, including one who seemed to be a police officer and another who resembled a mall security guard.

 “I have seen his gun lying right next to him and a guy who is like passing out right next to him,” Mouli said.